Denosumab

 - Monitoring blood tests are not usually required for people taking denosumab although in certain situations these may be needed.

 - Denosumab should not be used if you have hypocalcaemia (low blood calcium level).
-Calcium and vitamin D levels will be checked and corrected (if needs be) before you start treatment.
+Calcium and vitamin D levels will be checked and corrected (if need be) before you start treatment.
 You will also need to take additional calcium and vitamin D if you are likely to develop hypocalcaemia.
 If you have poor kidney function you are more likely to develop hypocalcaemia, so blood tests to monitor your calcium levels will be required.

 Other medical conditions